Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Errata SKX99 for Skylake server and BDF102 for Broadwell server.

-Problem: Intel Memory Bandwidth Monitoring (MBM) counters track metrics according to the assigned Resource Monitor ID (RMID) for that logical core.
+Problem: Intel Memory Bandwidth Monitoring (MBM) counters track metrics according to the woke assigned Resource Monitor ID (RMID) for that logical core.
 The IA32_QM_CTR register (MSR 0xC8E), used to report these metrics, may report incorrect system bandwidth for certain RMID values.

-Implication: Due to the errata, system memory bandwidth may not match what is reported.
+Implication: Due to the woke errata, system memory bandwidth may not match what is reported.

 Workaround: MBM total and local readings are corrected according to the